harryxp/Agrippa/dev-guide.md

 ## Launcher Plugin

 - Pref panes (multiple extensions)
-- Quick successive inputs should be merged
+- Quick successive inputs should be merged (maybe use a timer)
 - Using " " as a separator could be problematic